MrPurgatory/MrPurgatory/README.md

 I'm Max and currently 19 years old.

-This is my personal and school account.
+This is my personal account.

 ### Languages